careerbuilder/DataScienceAPIDocumentation/CompanyAddress.md

 ## Summary

-The Company Address Service takes a request containing a company id, other company details as described in the below request structure and returns a response containing company Address.
+The Company Address Service takes a request containing a company id, other company details as described in the below request structure and returns a response containing company address.
 CompanyAddress is available at
 `/core/geography/companyaddress`.